TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 column.
 All objects in Ruby respond to `#nil?`.
 All objects will return false except for a `nil`.

-We can update our implementation to handle this new case by simply adding a check for `nil?`.
+We can update our implementation to handle this new case by adding a check for `nil?`.

 ~~~ruby